sivabala21/accuknox/readme.md

 This shows the signals execution in the same database transaction as the caller.

+### All this operation of signal is implemented in signals_demo django app. you can clone it and run it.

 > [!Complete] Please Contact me if my assignment is not clear [sivabala](mailto:sivabala.s@outlook.com)